bluefishforsale/alert-exec/tskiens_exec-alerts/documentation.md

   1. Then sleeps for the remainder of the INTERVAL cycle

   ### Notification
-  1. Notifier is forever running
+  1. Notifier thread is forever running
-  1. Notifer knows of two queues (notifyQ), identified by it's numeric ID
+  1. Each notifer thread knows of two queues (pollQ, notifyQ).
+Identified by their's numeric ID's
   1. Thread iterates over the notification queue once, then waits
   1. Respect repeatInterval to determine if thread sends a message or waits.
 Using unix seconds + repeatInterval
   1. If logic allows, we call the notifications backend with the message.
 We also set the notification_sec attribute.